 Most agents require buyers to get pre-qualified to purchase a home — but don’t confuse this process with pre-approval.
 Pre-qualification is a much quicker process, but you’re given the OK based on information that you provide, so nothing is official when it comes to your eventual loan.

 Although unofficial, a pre-qualification letter goes a long way in both protecting the seller in considering offers made by a strong buyer, but also ensures the buyer is aware of their financial position.

-A mortgage pre-approval gives you an actual dollar amount that your mortgage is approved for, and might even give you a sense of the interest rate you’ll be charged.
+A mortgage pre-approval gives you an idea of the actual dollar amount that your mortgage would be approved for, and might even give you a sense of the interest rate you’ll be charged.
 The process takes a little longer than pre-qualification and probes deeper into your credit, but it gives you extra time to address unexpected entries on your credit reports.

 You’ll also get a conditional commitment to the loan amount, which will give you an advantage with sellers, and you’ll be able to set your sights on homes within your reach.
 Any offer you make won’t have to be contingent on financing since you’ve already got that covered!